Schengen area: what are the entry and movement conditions?

 Member countries of the Schengen area Austria, Belgium, Bulgaria (only sea and air borders), Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania (only sea and air borders), Slovakia, Slovenia, Spain, Sweden and Switzerland.

-The rules of entry and circulation differ depending on who you are European or a national of a non-European country.
+The rules of entry and circulation differ depending on who you are European or a non-European national:

 European